juntyr/compression-safeguards/README.md

 By declaring your safety requirements as safeguards, we can **guarantee** that any lossy compression protected by these safeguards will *always* uphold your safety requirements.

 The `compression-safeguards` package provides several `Safeguard`s with which you can express *your* safety requirements.
-Please refer to the [provided safeguards](#provided-safeguards) section for an enumeration.
+Please refer to the [provided safeguards](#provided-safeguards) section for a complete list of the supported safeguards.

 We also provide the following integrations of the safeguards with popular compression APIs: